suffolklibraries/sljekyll/_events/ipswich-2018-03-03-gouache-2.md

 ---
 id: ipswich-gouache
-name: "Approaches to painting and illustration in gouache and water-based mediums with artist Amy Beckwith"
+name: "Approaches to painting and illustration in gouache and water-based mediums with artist Amy Beckwith - CANCELLED"
 location: ipswich-county-library
 location-text: Ipswich County Library
 event-start-date: 2018-03-03